sabihaab9/phase-3-active-record-intro-to-rake/README.md

 Now, running `bundle exec rake db:migrate` should create our students table.

+sabiha: where do i see the students table??

 ### `rake db:seed`

 Another task you will become familiar with is the `seed` task.
 This task is